yochaigal/newschoolrevolution/_posts/2022-01-17-the-dungeon-game.md

 - _Parcheesi_

 ### The Dungeon Game

+Edit: You can now download this game as a [PDF or Booklet](https://yochaigal.itch.io/the-dungeon-game).

 My son and I wrote this game together.
 It's pretty simple, uses minis/game pieces and wooden blocks and can be played with or without a GM.
 Adventurers explore a dungeon or cool location, searching for treasure and fighting monsters.
 I don't really like "suggested ages" or whatever, but 3 and up seems like a solid range.

 Like everything I write, this game is released under a [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.